-SoftBank Robotics America, a worldwide-leader in robotics solutions, partnered with Finger Food to create Tethys, a platform designed to teach students how to code.
+SoftBank Robotics America, a worldwide-leader in robotics solutions, partnered with Finger Food to create a new platform designed to teach students how to code.
 The platform needs to bridge the gap between visual programming and full script development in an Integrated Development Environment (IDE).
 The solution needs to ensure that students are able to receive immediate feedback to facilitate learning, problem-solving, and iteration.

 In the short-term, Finger Food and SoftBank Robotics America are exposing students to the world of coding robotics.
 In the long-term, both groups are seeking to prepare a new generation for the challenges of a rapidly changing automated workforce.